ldionne/mpl11/README.md

 ### Why aren't `*_t` versions of metafunctions provided like in C++1y?
 Switching the evaluation burden from the caller to the callee makes this useless in most cases.

+### Why are MPL-style non-template nullary metafunctions not allowed?
+It introduces a special case in the definition of metafunction that prevents us from using `f::apply<>` to invoke a nullary metafunction class.
+We have to use `apply<f>`, which will then use either `f::apply<>` or `f::apply`.
+This adds a template instantiation and an overload resolution to each metafunction class invocation, which significantly slows down compilation.
+Considering nullary metafunctions are of limited use anyway (why would you want a function without arguments in a purely functional setting?), this is not worth the trouble.
+Also, note that MPL-style nullary non-template metafunctions fit in the definition of a boxed type, so they're not completely forgotten.

 ## Todo list